liguowang/cobind/docs/usage/SROG.rst

 ::

- usage: cobind.py srog [-h] [--dist MAX_DIST] [-d] input_A.bed input_B.bed output.tsv
+ usage: cobind.py srog [-h] [--dist MAX_DIST] [-l log_file] [-d]
+                       input_A.bed input_B.bed output.tsv

  positional arguments:
    input_A.bed           Genomic regions in BED, BED-like or bigBed format.
-If 'name' (the 4th
+If
-                    column) is not provided, the default name is "chrom:start-end".
+                         'name' (the 4th column) is not provided, the default name is "chrom:start-end".
 If strand (the 6th column) is not provided, the default strand is "+". input_B.bed           Genomic regions in BED, BED-like or bigBed format.
 If 'name' (the 4th column) is not provided, the default name is "chrom:start-end".
 If strand (the 6th column) is not provided, the default strand is "+". output.tsv            Generate spatial relation code (disjoint, touch, equal, overlap, contain, within) for each genomic interval in "input_A.bed".

- optional arguments:
+ options:
-   -h, --help       show this help message and exit --dist MAX_DIST  When intervals are disjoint, find the closest up- and down-stream
+   -h, --help            show this help message and exit --dist MAX_DIST       When intervals are disjoint, find the closest up- and
-                    intervals that are no further than `max_dist` away. default:
+                         down-stream intervals that are no further than `max_dist` away. default: 250000000) -l log_file, --log log_file
-                    250000000)
+                         This file is used to save the log information.
+By default, if no file is specified (None), the log information will be printed to the screen.
    -d, --debug           Print detailed information for debugging.

 Example
 -------